caiyue1993/Slave/README.md

 Custom templates will be supported in the near future.
 Or you can help me to reach this target by pulling requests.

 ## Try it out
-Now we only get a web version: http://slave-yo.herokuapp.com/
+We get a web version for now: http://slave-yo.herokuapp.com/

 ## How to run yourself